 Civil Procedure used to be a guaranteed subject on the Multistate Essay Exam.
 It appeared virtually every year.
-Then, on occasion, it would not appear.
-The exams it has not appeared on since 1995 are the following:
+Then, on occasion, it would not appear (see frequency chart).

 This is not shocking to us because Civil Procedure was added as a Multistate Bar Exam (MBE) subject in February 2015.
 We suspect that the National Conference of Bar Examiners (NCBE) feels more comfortable not including Civil Procedure on the Multistate Essay Exam now since it is tested on the MBE.
 Thus, we expect to see it tested less and less.
 However, you should still be very well versed in Civil Procedure.
 Not only will you see 25 scored MBE questions covering the subject but it is still the most highly tested Multistate Essay Exam subject, even if it is tested a little less than it used to be.

 Civil Procedure generally is tested on its own but occasionally it is combined with Conflict of Laws.

 2. Be aware of the highly tested Civil Procedure issues

 The Examiners tend to test several of the same issues repeatedly in Civil Procedure questions.
 You can maximize your score by being aware of these highly tested issues.
 (We have a nice summary of these in our MEE One-Sheets if you want to see all of them and have them all in one place.)

 Some of the highly tested Civil Procedure Multistate Essay Exam issues include:

 Subject matter jurisdiction (SMJ) is by far the Examiners’ favorite Civil Procedure Multistate Essay Exam topic to test.
 The Examiners especially like to test diversity jurisdiction and supplemental jurisdiction (with federal question jurisdiction and removal being tested slightly less).